BartMassey/lossy-echo-rs/README.md

 the interval between "processed" packets in the `receive`
 window: it should be quite large.

-# Issues

-* [ ] The receiver will not block when no packet is currently available.

-* [ ] The receiver will block altogether until the first message is received.
-This seems hard to fix.

 # License

 This work is made available under the "MIT License".
 Please